Thursday, February 27, 2025

 Josh Venable

-Biochar can be created from many different organic materials.
-Leon County is the first governmental entity in the United States and pretty much in the world to create biochar from landscape and roadside woody waste.
+Leon County is the first governmental entity in the United States and pretty much in the world to create biochar from landscape, curbside, and right-of-way wood waste.
 The county pays reCap a tipping fee to process and dispose of the material.
-It is delivered to the processing site and then cleared of any extraneous undesirable material such as plastic, metal, etc. The wood feedstock is fed through a grinder which leaves it in very small particles and shreds.
+It is delivered to the processing site and then cleared of any unwanted inclusions such as plastic, metal, etc. The wood feedstock is fed through a grinder which leaves it in very small shreds.

-It is then augered into a large furnace-type drum reactor, where it is heated at very high temperatures 500-600 degrees in this case, in anaerobic conditions in a process called pyrolysis which removes a lot of the material but combustion does not occur.
-It is then transferred to a final oxidizing chamber called a thermal oxidizer or afterburner, where it is exposed to oxygen and temperatures are raised as high as 2000° to ensure that any remaining air pollutants are destroyed before steam from the process goes out the stack.
-The resulting material, which is mostly carbon, is then cooled and fed into large bags, approximately one cubic yard per bag weighing 400-600 pounds.
+The remaining charred material is transferred to a final chamber called a thermal oxidizer or afterburner, where it is exposed to oxygen and temperatures as high as 2000° to ensure that any remaining gases or air pollutants are destroyed before going out the exhaust stack.
+The end product, biochar, which is mostly carbon, is then cooled and fed into large bags holding one cubic yard and weighing 400-600 pounds.
 It is stored on site until delivery to end users.

 Feedstock is fed into grinder